-LPD Searching for Missing Elderly Man
+LPD searching for missing elderly man

-(LUBBOCK, TX) – The Lubbock Police Department is currently searching for missing 78-year-old Joe Earl Martin who was last seen leaving his residence in the 5700 block of 70th Place at approximately 12:30 p.m.
+LUBBOCK, Texas (KCBD) - The Lubbock Police Department is currently searching for missing 78-year-old Ysabel Flores who was last seen at his residence in the 3100 block of Auburn Street at approximately 9 a.m.
 Dec.
-14 in his red Suburban, Texas license plate YHS6DV.
+12.

-Martin is described as a white male who is bald and has brown eyes, 5 foot 8 inches tall and weighs approximately 210 pounds.
-He was last seen wearing a beige sweater, a multi-colored, button-up shirt, and khakis.
+Flores is described as a Hispanic male with gray hair and brown eyes, 5 foot 6 inches tall and weighs approximately 125 pounds.
+He was last seen wearing a red shirt, khaki pants and black shoes.
+Flores is known to frequent the bingo hall on Clovis Rd., Amigos on North University and the Acacia Mobile Home Park.
+Investigators consider him endangered due to medical conditions.

-Anyone who sees Martin or has information on his whereabouts is encouraged to call 911.
+Anyone who sees Flores or has information on his whereabouts is encouraged to call 911.

 Copyright 2020 KCBD.
 All rights reserved.